On this page

 Note: If the "Use no scripts for this section" option is chosen, the scripts for the native integrations for the Facebook Pixel ID and Google Analytics will still be used.

-Once a Local script has been added, you can View the code by hovering your mouse over the script title, Copy the script using the copy button or Delete the script using the delete button:
+Once a Local script has been added, you can View the script by hovering your mouse over the script title, Edit the script by clicking the edit icon, Copy the script clicking the copy icon or Delete the script by clicking the delete icon:

 Example: Adding a custom Facebook Pixel Event